 The length of flight (14, 20, 30, 40 hours) in and of itself is not sufficient justification to authorize premium class accommodations.
 The justification must be that the TDY mission was so unexpected that traveler was unable to schedule a flight arriving the day prior to allow rest before starting work or a layover en route to allow rest before traveling on to the destination to begin work.
-When using flight length to justify business-class accommodations, the business-class authorizing/ approving official must cause the travel authorization to be clearly annotated as to when the TDY travel was identified, when travel reservations were made, and the cost difference between coach-class and business-class accommodations.
+When using flight length to justify business-class accommodations, the business-class authorizing/approving official must cause the travel authorization to be clearly annotated as to when the TDY travel was identified, when travel reservations were made, and the cost difference between coach-class and business-class accommodations.

-There is a "checklist" in Appendix H to the JTRs to assist in determining if other than economy-/coach-class travel may be approved.
-Attach checklist to voucher.
+See JTRs Chapter 2 for assistance in determining if other than economy-/coach-class travel may be approved.